ptv-logistics/WebFormsMap/README.md

 * In Visual Studio create a new Solution of type "ASP.NET Web Forms Application"
 * Add a link to the Leaflet style sheet in  Site.Master. [code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Site.Master#L9)
 * Add a link to the Leaflet JavaScript source in Site.Master. [code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Site.Master#L23)
-* PTV xMapServer requires an addon for single-tile images.
+* PTV xMapServer requires an addon for single-tile map images.
 The code is provided by [this GitHub project](https://github.com/ptv-logistics/Leaflet.NonTiledLayer).
 Add the two files NonTiledLayer.js and NonTiledLayer.WMS.js to the Scripts folder of the project and link it to the Site.Master file. [code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Site.Master#L24-25)

 ### 02 - Create a MapControl and add it to a Page
 * In Visual Studio we create a new item of type "Web Forms User Control" and name it MapControl